 Ideally, you should sharpen your Tojiro knife every time you use it.
 However, if you find that your knife is losing its edge, you can sharpen it more frequently.
 A good rule of thumb is to sharpen it every two to three uses.

 No, you should never put your Tojiro knife in the dishwasher.
 The harsh chemicals and high temperatures can damage the blade and handle.
-Instead, hand wash your knife with warm, soapy water.
+Instead, hand washes your knife with warm, soapy water.

 Are you wondering if these knives are worth your money?
-Yes, Torijo has been there for a while and will remain some of the best brands on the market.
-So, if you’re looking for a high quality knife that will last you for years, then Tojiro is a great option.
+Yes, Tojiro has been there for a while and will remain some of the best brands on the market.
+So, if you’re looking for a high-quality knife that will last you for years, then Tojiro is a great option.

 Why Trust Kitchen Infinity?